 - We identify the interesting class of spatial pattern queries.
-We formally define them and discuss how they can be expressed using the language extensions of [14]. - We propose energy-efficient protocols for in-network evaluation of spatial pattern queries.
-In addition, we provide cost models which can be used by a query optimizer to determine a suitable evaluation method based on query parameters and data statistics. - We experimentally evaluate the effectiveness of the proposed techniques by tuning various parameters, including query selectivity, network size, topology and density, sampling cost, etc.
+We formally define them and express them using the language extensions of [13]. - We propose energy-efficient protocols for in-network evaluation of spatial pattern queries, based on both acquisitional and distributed evaluation. - We experimentally evaluate the efficiency of the proposed techniques with various parameters, e.g., query selectivity, network size, topology, sampling cost, etc.

 The remainder of the paper is organized as follows.
 Section 2 reviews related work.
 Section 3 formally defines spatial pattern queries.
-In Section 4, we describe in detail the proposed solutions, and analyze their costs in Section 5.
-Section 6 discusses the evaluation of variants and extensions of pattern queries, as well as advanced issues, like multiple query evaluation.
-Section 7 experimentally demonstrates the applicability and efficiency of our techniques.
-Finally, Section 8 concludes the paper.
+In Section 4, we describe in detail the proposed solutions.
+Section 5 experimentally demonstrates the efficiency of our techniques.
+Finally, Section 6 concludes the paper.

-2 Background and related work
+2 Background and Related Work

-The special characteristics of a sensor network compared to a generic wireless network are (1) the limited resources of nodes (energy, communication range, network bandwidth and capacity), (2) unreliable communication with high packet loss rates and frequent node failures, and (3) unsupervised nature with nodes placed at hostile environments (e.g., remote areas, war fields, etc.).
+The special characteristics of a sensor network compared to a generic wireless network are (i) the limited resources of nodes (energy, communication range, network bandwidth and capacity), (ii) unreliable communication with high packet loss rates and frequent node failures, and (iii) unsupervised nature with nodes placed at hostile environments (e.g., remote areas, war fields, etc.).
 Thus, query evaluation techniques for sensor networks aim at minimizing the energy cost, subject to the constraints of the network (e.g., communication range, maximum data volume that can be sent by a node at a cycle, etc.).
 Besides, sensor networks are inherently redundant (i.e., dense), in order to keep the network connected after node failures and increase the reliability of sensed information.

-Query evaluation in sensor networks is performed in two steps [10], [14], [24].
+Query evaluation in sensor networks is performed in two steps [9, 18, 13].
 Suppose that the query should collect the readings from all sensors.
 The query is registered at a basestation, which is connected to a root node r.
 In the first step, the query is disseminated to the sensors, and a spanning tree of the network, rooted at r is dynamically constructed.
 If a node receives the query for the first time, it selects one of the senders as its parent in the tree and broadcasts the query.
 Otherwise, the message is ignored.
 The resulting communication (or routing) tree is used to acquire sensor readings related to the query, up to the basestation.
 Delivery of sensor readings (or query results) to the root is performed in multiple phases.
 During a specific phase, a level of the tree sends and the level above listens and receives information addressed for it.
 Finally, the root collects all readings and sends them to the basestation.

 Queries over sensor networks are usually continuous, i.e., they remain active for a lengthy time interval (e.g., minutes, hours).
 Otherwise, the cost for disseminating the query may not be compensated.
-Frequent instantaneous queries are best processed if the network operates in a push-based manner; sensors periodically and unconditionally collect measurements and route them to a basestation, where queries are registered and evaluated as queries over streaming data.
-For example, in the work of [9], efficient algorithms are developed for processing continuous constraint queries at a centralized basestation, without considering communication cost in the underlying infrastructure (e.g., sensor network).
-In this paper, we exploit in-network evaluation techniques in order to minimize power consumption of the sensor network for processing continuous queries.
+Frequent instantaneous queries are best processed if the network operates in a pushbased manner; sensors periodically and unconditionally collect measurements and route them to a basestation, where queries are registered and evaluated as queries over streaming data.
+In this paper, we study continuous queries, which can benefit from in-network evaluation.
 Next, we review work on (continuous) query evaluation on sensor networks.